JOIN THE CHALLENGE AND FIND BOOKS EVERY CHRISTIAN WOMAN SHOULD READ. SUGGESTIONS INCLUDE ADULT CHRISTIAN LIVING BOOKS AS WELL AS CHRISTIAN LOVE BOOKS.

 I have opted to only include two reader levels for this challenge.
 I want you to really spend time delving into these fabulous reader suggestions.
 There are over 50 books suggested below so feel free to read a book a week if your schedule allows.
 Should you go this route, you could do themed months for a more systematic approach.

-Pick one book to read every month.
+Pick one book from the list of christian books for 20 somethings to read every month.
 If you are not in the habit of reading, I would suggest starting out at this level.
 Due to my current schedule I only plan on reading 12 books this year unless my schedule changes.

 Looking for a bigger challenge?
 Select the super reader challenge level.
 You will read 24 books for the year.
 This works out to two books a month.
 Totally doable but only commit to this level if your schedule allows.